🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 3. Check How Long the Company Has Been Around For

-With delta 8 THC and other cannabinoids gaining popularity so rapidly, companies naturally come and go as hype builds, and then the reality of low-quality products sets in.
+With delta 8 THC and other cannabinoids becoming one of the most popular products right now, companies naturally come and go as hype builds, and then the reality of low-quality products sets in.
 Buying from a company with some longevity in the hemp industry doesn’t guarantee a potent and safe product, but it gives you a better chance of getting delta 8 THC that will meet your expectations.

 Checking company reviews — especially on third-party sites like Reddit — can also be a great way to assess the general opinion of a delta 8 company, along with the safety and potency of its products.